-- A Home Care Package is a coordinated package of care and services to help you to live independently and safely in your own home for as long as you can. - It provides more intensive care than CHSP (where you get small amounts of personal care and support services), but is less intensive than Residential Aged Care (where your care is provided in an aged care home). - Your package is assigned by the national priority system based on when you were approved and the priority assigned to you.
-This system ensures packages are assigned fairly across the country. - If you have a Home Care Package, you will work together with your chosen provider to design your care plan based on assessed need.

-• Services are available to help you navigate your Home Care Package.
+- The intent of the Home Care Packages Program is to provide coordinated care and services that help senior Australians to live safely and independently in their own home for as long as it is safe and appropriate to do so.
+It provides more intensive care than CHSP (where you get small amounts of personal care and support services), but is less intensive than Residential Aged Care (where your care is provided in an aged care home). - Your package is assigned by the national priority system based on when you were approved and the priority assigned to you.
+This system ensures packages are assigned fairly across the country. - If you have a Home Care Package, you will work together with your chosen provider to design your care plan based on assessed need. - Services are available to help you navigate your Home Care Package.
 You can call the My Aged Care contact centre on 1800 200 422.